INTRODUCTION TO TASVORITE STONE

 Points to Consider while buying Tsavorite Stone

 While buying this stone the color of the stone should be examined carefully.
 A tsavorite stone yellowish green or bluish green like an emerald stone is the identification of natural tasvorite stone.
-The stone which possesses dark green color should be avoided since it can be a peridot stone.
+The stone which possesses dark green color should be avoid since it can be a peridot stone.